DPDK/dpdk/doc/guides/nics/mlx5.rst

       modprobe -a ib_uverbs mlx5_core mlx5_ib

-   Alternatively if MLNX_OFED is fully installed, the following script can be run:
+   Alternatively if MLNX_OFED/MLNX_EN is fully installed, the following script can be run:

    .. code-block:: console